cortex-lab/Rigbox/readme.md

 ### cb-tools/burgbox

-Burgbox contains many simple helper functions that are used by the main packages.
+"Burgbox" contains many simple helper functions that are used by the main packages.
 Within this directory are additional packages:

 * +bui --- Classes for managing graphics objects such as axes
 * +aud --- Functions for interacting with PsychoPortAudio